sprblm/dots-website/site/projects/web-monetization/index.md

 **Case Study #1: COMPOST**

-[COMPOST](https://compost.digital)is a magazine working towards forming a cooperative.
+[COMPOST](https://compost.digital) is a magazine working towards forming a cooperative.
 It is now sharing the bank account of its Open Collective fiscal host.
 In addition to the editorial team, their magazine consists of contributors who all get paid upfront for creative contributions, and participate in further revenue sharing decisions where they may claim a portion of the total.
 All of the contributors to the magazine have their own personal bank accounts.
 They wanted to use the Web Monetization API for two particular purposes.

 *   **Crowdfunding**: “We wanted to use it to be able to track the real-time balance and feed it back to magazine readers, but access to the account balance doesn't exist -- there is no way to show collective or historical balance.
 That's something we'd expect.”
 *   **Distribute payments to multiple creators from a single website**: “Ideally each creator, each writer would get their own payment pointer.
 Then the money would go directly to them.”
 However, they found it time consuming for every contributor to sign up for a payment pointer individually, so they just have one payment pointer for the entire magazine and then manage the distribution of that money manually.